How to Set Up a Crucifix for Brazilian Jiu-Jitsu

 - Once their head is redirected, the name of the game is effectively to recreate the previous drape and turtle positions.
 If you can simply perform an adequate "Trail Arm" catch, you're going to arrive where you need to be, with both of their arms completely trapped, and with you ready to finish the submission of your choice.

 Favorite crucifix set up

-You can set up the crucifix when you're already on top, as shown in the first technique; when you are neutral (both on the feet), as shown in the second technique; or when you are coming up from the bottom.
 With such a versatile technique, you might think we'd be flooded with different explanations on how to set the crucifix up, but that isn't the case.
 Think about the techniques systematically, and don't be afraid to play while you are training, and you'll come up with your own viable options.
 As always, keep me posted!